kaku2015/PrivacySafeDocs/Device Owner (Non ROOT) Setup.md

 ![image](https://github.com/kaku2015/PrivacySafeDocs/blob/master/images/cmd_1.png)

-5. If you see the words Success, you can open the PrivacySafe to use (may need to restart your phone) , then you can add your accounts and guest mode back.
+5. If you see the words Success, you can open the Sgallery to use (may need to restart your phone) , then you can add your accounts and guest mode back.

 ![image](https://github.com/kaku2015/PrivacySafeDocs/blob/master/images/cmd_2.png)